Nexus Letters for Your VA Disability Claims

 The medical opinion in this specialty nexus letter reflects clinical judgment based on available information at the time of review.

-Veterans who have been asked by a federal agency to submit medical documentation for an accommodation request may complete our Federal Disability Accommodations Intake Form.
+Veterans who have been asked by a federal agency to submit medical documentation for an accommodation request, or those who are unsure whether their condition may qualify them for Federal Disability Retirement may complete our Disability Accommodations Intake Form.
 The information will be reviewed by our licensed MD physician and occupational medicine specialist to determine whether their case is appropriate for review.

 Medical opinions are provided independently and in accordance with professional medical standards.
 Services are limited in scope and offered selectively.